moggieuk/Happy-Hare/doc/gcode_customization.md

 # G-Code Customization (including Filament Loading and Unloading)
 Happy Hare provides a few defined "callbacks" that, if they exist, will be called at specific times.
 They are designed for you to be able to extend the base functionality and to implement additional operations.
 For example, if you want to control your printers LED's based on the action Happy Hare is performing you would modify `_MMU_ACTION_CHANGED`.
-All of the default handlers are defined in `mmu_software.cfg` and serve as a starting point for modification.
+All of the default handlers and examples are defined in `mmu_software.cfg` and serve as a starting point for modification.

 ## ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) _MMU_ACTION_CHANGED
-Most of the time it will be in the `Idle` state but when Happy Hare starts to perform a new action this macro is called.
+Most of the time Happy Hare will be in the `Idle` state but it starts to perform a new action this macro is called.
 The action string is passed as a `ACTION` parameter to the macro but can also be read with the printer variable `printer.mmu.action`

 Possible action strings are:
 ```